alperkocatas/enhanced-uml-connectors/README.md

 ## Trouble Shooting
 - We use the *project_loc* variable to get the location of the E1 models.
 If eclipse complains that *project_loc* is not set, please select the org.ec.transform.java project from the Project Explorer in eclipse.
 When no project or resource is selected, this environment variable is not set.

-Please e-mail me at: alperkocatas@gmail.com, tolga.kocatas@metu.edu.tr for any other problems.
+Please e-mail me at: alperkocatas@gmail.com, tolga.kocatas@metu.edu.tr for further problems.